-Gehi & Associates argued on the record that the previous judge did not sustain the charge because the respondent was only sentenced to a 60-day incarceration with 10 months on probation.
-After the judge was done with the preliminary matters, we argued that according to the previous attorney who appeared for the master calendar hearing, the charge was not sustained.
+Gehi & Associates argued on the record that the previous judge did not sustain the charge because the respondent was only sentenced to 60-day incarceration with ten months on probation.
+After the judge was done with the preliminary matters, we argued that the charge was not sustained according to the previous attorney who appeared for the master calendar hearing.

 The court requested a recess so the government’s attorney can speak to a colleague on what took place at the last hearing.
-After the recess, the DHS attorney confirmed that her colleague that was at the previous master said that the Judge Wilson did not sustain the charge.
+After the break, the DHS attorney confirmed that her colleague at the previous master said that Judge Wilson did not sustain the charge.

 However, the current judge stated that since the previous judge did not change his decision on the I-216 that he sustained the charge.
-Our firm requested that the recording from the previous hearing be played in open court for clarity of the matter on the record.
-The immigration judge said that those are available to us if we want them, but we needed to continue on with proceedings.
-Our firm then asked to have it on record that we requested the recordings from the previous master and that our request was denied.
+Our firm requested that the recording from the last hearing be played in open court to clarify the matter on the record.
+The immigration judge said those are available to us if we want them, but we needed to continue with the proceedings.
+Our firm then asked to have it on record that we requested the recordings from the previous matter and that our request was denied.